 When it comes to road trips the Wild Atlantic Way has to be among the best in the world.
 However, it can be so much better when removing the limitations of borders and restrictions of inland attractions.
 As technically the Wild Atlantic Way only include destinations on the west coast of Ireland.
-But many must-see attractions are also found along the way, and while the west coast of Ireland is ridiculous scenic at times, a road trip of neverending seascapes will become a tad monotonous for many.
-And just a road trip in Ireland, without the inclusion of Northern Ireland and the Causeway Coast, is wrong (despite being different countries, with different tourist boards, and Northern Ireland is not really on the Atlantic coast).
-I have therefore put together my own itinerary, called the Extended Wild Atlantic Way, which brings together some of the better coastal and inland sights along the way.
+But many must-see attractions of Ireland are also found nearby along the way, and while the west coast of Ireland is ridiculously scenic at times, a road trip of neverending seascapes will become a tad monotonous for many.

 Where to Start?